Chathu84/Conifer_seedling_mapping/README.md

 ## Methods

-This repository contains data and codes to implement simple machine learning algorithms (e.g. One-class classsification) to detect seedlings in coniferous forests using UAS based data.
+This repository contains data and codes to implement simple machine learning algorithms (e.g. One-class classsification, randomforest, SVM) to detect seedlings in coniferous forests using UAS based data.

 ## Findings